wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Wavefront Histogram Distributions

 Wavefront creates distributions by aggregating metrics into bins.
-For example, the following figure illustrates a distribution of 205 points that range in value from 0 to 120 at t = 1 minute, into bins of size 10.
+The following figure illustrates a distribution of 205 points that range in value from 0 to 120 at t = 1 minute, into bins of size 10.

 ![histogram](images/histogram.png)

-The following table enumerates the distribution of the same metric at successive minutes.
+The following table enumerates the distribution of one metric at successive minutes.
 The first row of the table contains the distribution illustrated in the figure.
 The following rows show how the distribution evolves over successive minutes.

 <table width="50%">
 <colgroup>